DevDyna/Vanilla-Expansion/README.md

 Chorus plant (and flower)

-      - Implemented a optimized version of chorus plants (with various changes and feature) from Better End
+      - Implemented a optimized version of chorus plants (with various changes and fix) from Better End